Featured Plays for School Audiences

 William Shakespeare's A Midsummer Night's Dream

 Star-crossed lovers on the run.
 The King and Queen of Fairies fighting over their favorite kid.
 Romance, chaos, intrigue, practical jokes, and a royal wedding complete with a play-within-a play, all in the course of one midsummer night!
 InterAct Story Theatre takes on a beloved Shakespearean classic with a zippy, madcap one-hour adaption of A Midsummer Night's Dream, performed by four actors.
 A Midsummer Night's Dream may be booked as a stand-alone assembly program or as part of a Shakespeare residency with InterAct's teaching artists unpacking Shakespeare's themes through drama!
-Available in the school year 2022-23 for middle and high school audiences.
+Available for middle and high school audiences.

 The Hero of Everything